asvae/my-articles/WIP/vuex-or-not/article.md

 This article intends to highlight several cases from my developer experience when usage of vuex was not beneficial or even harmful for project.

-In first part or the articles I'll skim over problems.
+In first part or the article I'll skim over problems.
 In second part I'll provide a couple of solutions which could be superior in your case.

 ## Deep nesting